Sometimes Always Never

-Sometimes Always Never is a 2018 British comedy-drama film directed by Carl Hunter and written by Frank Cottrell Boyce, starring Bill Nighy, Sam Riley, and Jenny Agutter.
+Sometimes Always Never is a 2018 British comedy-drama film directed by Carl Hunter and written by Frank Cottrell Boyce, starring Bill Nighy, Sam Riley and Jenny Agutter.

 Premise

 Alan is a stylish tailor with moves as sharp as his suits.
-But he's spent years searching tirelessly for his missing son, Michael, who stormed out over a game of Scrabble.
+But he has spent years searching tirelessly for his missing son, Michael, who stormed out over a game of Scrabble.
 With a body to identify and his family torn apart, Alan must repair the relationship with his younger son and identify an online player who he thinks could be Michael, so that he can finally move on and reunite his family.